 There are several different breeds and varieties of hamster, varying in size and temperament.

-- In the wild, Syrian hamster adults generally inhabit lone burrows.
+- Not all hamsters are sociable - in the wild, Syrian hamster adults generally live on their own in their burrows.
 Other species, such as the Russian dwarf, naturally live in groups.

 Why not have a read of our full Hamster Fact File?

 Understanding your hamster's needs